Ayush-Narayanaswamy/Lens/README.md

 # Lens Chrome Extension

-Lens is an extension that checks the page you are on and gives you simple signals for:
+Lens is an extension that checks the page you are on and gives you signals for:
 - Reliability (how trustworthy the page looks)
 - Bias score (1 to 100)
 - Risk level (Low, Medium, High)